-Keep in mind, these are just general examples – it’s important to find out exactly what applies to your particular credit card.
+Keep in mind, these are just examples based on Heritage credit cards– it’s important to find out exactly what applies to your particular credit card.

 With most credit cards, the day your credit card is approved becomes the same date each month that your credit card cycle will begin again.
 For example, if your credit card is approved on the 17th of November, then the 17th of each month will be the date your credit card statement is issued.
-All purchases made from the 17th of one month to the end of the 16th of the next month will be added together to get the total amount owed for that cycle (plus any previous balances you haven’t paid).
+All transactions (purchases, cash advances, balance transfers, fees and charges) made from the 17th of one month to the end of the 16th of the next month will be added together to get the total amount owed for that cycle (plus previous balances you haven’t paid minus any payments received).
 This is called your ‘closing balance’.

 Why is this important?
-You usually get 25 days after this statement period to pay off the balance owing to avoid interest or pay off the minimum to avoid late fees.
+You usually get 55 days from the statement open period to pay off the balance owing to avoid interest or to pay the minimum payment to avoid late fees.
 A good idea is to set up an automatic transfer so you pay the entire balance owing on the actual due date of your statement.
 This way you can avoid any late fees and interest payments.
 Plus, if you leave it until the due date to pay off your credit card, you can keep your own money sitting in any high interest savings account, or mortgage offset account, for the maximum amount of time so you can either reduce your home loan interest or optimise your savings.
 Keep in mind, your due date will change each month.

-For any purchase made in a given statement period, the interest free period is the number of days between the date of that purchase to the end of the statement period, plus the extra 25 days.
-So if you make a large purchase 2 days before the end of your statement period, you get 25 plus two days interest free for that purchase.
+For any purchase made in a given statement period, the interest free period is the number of days from the date of that purchase to the due date printed on your statement.
+So if you make a large purchase 2 days before the end of your statement period, you get two days interest free, plus the number of days until your due date for that purchase.

 With some household bills, if you miss a payment you can pay it off a couple of days later without any issues.
 Your next bill may include a late payment fee, but that’s the extent of the damage.
 However, with credit cards, you need to pay the total amount owing each month to avoid paying any interest.
-As soon as you miss your ‘due date’, you will not only be charged a late fee, but you will begin to be charged interest.
+As soon as you miss your ‘Due Date’, you will not only be charged a late fee, but you will begin to be charged interest.
 Your ‘interest free period’ is no longer valid.
-Some people think that they can simply pay the total amount owing, plus the late fee, before the next due date.
-But credit cards don’t work like that, if you don’t pay by the due date, you now have the balance of that statement to pay, plus any purchases you have made in the current statement period.
-While you may not be paying interest yet on your new purchases, if you do not continue to ensure payment is made in full by the due date, you will run the risk of being charged interest on those purchases as well.
-To bring your balance back to zero and avoid building up more interest, a good idea is to contact your bank, ask for your total credit card balance, and pay that amount off.
+It is a good idea to contact your bank, to enquire how you can regain interest free days on your purchases.

 Remember, the statement period starts on the same day each month.
 It is a payment period that slightly moves depending on the number of days in the month.